- The text must be double spaced

 • Present/permanent address.
 If an author has moved since the work described in the article was done, or was visiting at the time, a 'Present address' (or 'Permanent address') may be indicated as a footnote to that author's name.
 The address at which the author actually did the work must be retained as the main, affiliation address.
 Superscript Arabic numerals are used for such footnotes.

-Each paper should be provided with an abstract of 100-150 words for Short Communications and 150-200 words for Full Length Articles and Reviews, reporting concisely on the purposes and results of the paper.
+- Word limits : 100-150 words for Short Communications and 150-200 words for Full Length Articles and Reviews

 Immediately after the abstract, provide a maximum of 6 keywords, using American spelling and avoiding general and plural terms and multiple concepts (avoid, for example, 'and', 'of').
 Be sparing with abbreviations: only abbreviations firmly established in the field may be eligible.
 These keywords will be used for indexing purposes.